jozhw/multimodal_learning_T1/README.md

     - The original gene expression count data, owing to its very high dimensionality (≈ 20K) is not suitable for directly being ingested by a neural network.
 We generate lower dimensional embeddings for the gene expression data from the latent space of a trained VAE
-- **Fusing embeddings from all modalities** for downstream MLP training for cancer-specific time to event prediction
+- **Fusing embeddings from all modalities** for downstream MLP/GBM training for cancer-specific time to event prediction
 - **Loss function and model training**
     - The Cox proportional hazards model is used to relate survival time (or time to death for the uncensored events) with the predictor variables (covariates).
 The model assumes that the hazard function (the instantaneous rate of occurrence of the event) for any individual can be expressed as the product of an unknown baseline hazard function and an exponential function of linear combinations of predictor variables.
     - The goal of survival prediction model is to predict the likelihood that a patient $i$ will survive till a certain time $t$, for a set of covariates $\boldsymbol{X_i}$ ($X$ is written in bold to clarify that it is a vector, and the subscript $i$ is for the patient ID).
 The hazard function $h(t|\boldsymbol{X_i})$ is defined as $h(t|X_i) = h_0(t)e^{\boldsymbol{\beta}^\top \boldsymbol{X_i}}$